walmartlabs/phoenix-app-promo/README.md

     action name as an argument.
 The action name can be one of the following:

     * `app-promo-closed` - when user closes the banner;
-    * `app-go-to-store` - when user is navigated to the app store;
+    * `app-go-to-store` - when user is navigated to the app store
-    * `app-try-open` - when the native app is attempted to open.

 ### In a project using phoenix-build